wludh/frenchnewspapers/README.md

     >>> my_text.tokens
     ['l', "'", 'affaire', 'steinheil', 'les', 'découvertes', 'd', "'", 'hier', 'nous', 'ne', 'nous', 'trompions', 'pas', 'en', 'annonçant', 'que', 'la', 'perquisition', ...
     ```
+* corpus.preprocess_for_topic_modeling():
+    * creates a new folder containing copies of the texts, but all the tokens are stemmed. in case we want to try topic modeling those instead.

 Others are tied to the individual texts: